 As Marx once observed, information and the spread of information are two of the key factors driving socio-economic and political change.
 The amount of additional information available to people around the world since the advent of the internet is enormous.
-A majority of the citizens of the World can now access an informational smorgasbord of constantly increasingly proportions and ever growing and diversifying breadth.
+A majority of the citizens of the world can now access an informational smorgasbord of constantly increasingly proportions and ever growing and diversifying breadth.

 Buckminster Fuller held that until 1900 human knowledge doubled approximately every century.
 By the end of World War II knowledge was deemed to be doubling every 25 years.
 A report from 2013 claims that on average human knowledge was then doubling every 13 months, and that with advent of the “internet of things”, this could lead to the doubling of knowledge every 12 hours.

 But being able to navigate this enormously expanded information world requires a level of understanding, background and, yes, general education that many of its consumers do not possess.
 The new informational landscape is moreover often subject to political manipulation, as we have seen from the recent revelations about the misuse of Facebook sites for political advantage.
-The capacity of users of social media to distinguish between real and fake news lags significantly behind the pace of technological changes facilitating informational distortion.
+The capacity of users of social media to distinguish between real and fake news lags significantly behind the pace of technological change facilitating informational distortion.

 If you want to reduce support for democratic governance, your priority should be to shift resources to society’s richest.
 This is exactly what has happened in several developed western economies since 2008.
-When this happens those that are hurting abandon faith in the capacity of democratic structures.
-Instead, many of them place their bets on demagogues and charlatans that promise to address their concerns but often end up worsening their plight: talk to a US car manufacturer that now needs to pay more for steel imports as a result of the US President’s sanctions, or to an American soya exporter whose biggest markets are places such as China that have now placed sanctions on American soya imports.
+When this happens those that are hurting often abandon faith in democratic structures.
+Instead, many of them place their bets on demagogues and charlatans that promise to address their concerns but often end up worsening their plight: talk to a US car manufacturer that now needs to pay more for steel imports as a result of the US President’s sanctions, or to an American soya exporter whose biggest markets are places such as China that have recently placed sanctions on American soya imports.